 The example walk-through in Using DCPS uses MPC as its build system.
 The OpenDDS source tree contains many tests and examples that are built with MPC.
 These can be used as starting points for application MPC files.

 CMake

 Applications can also be built with CMake.
-See the included documentation in the OpenDDS source tree: docs/ cmake.md
+See Using OpenDDS in a CMake Project for more information.